tsantospan/DASNN/README.md

 **Output labels arguments**
 - ```--labels-out``` : give the last activation layer (```str```).
 3 possible options : *"relu"* (in this case there will be no normalization), *"relu_norm"* (in this case the output training labels will be divided by the max values that can be provided), and *"tanh"* (in this case the output training labels will be normalized between -1 and 1, from the max and min values that can be provided).
 - ```--path-maxmin-out``` : give the path + name (```str```) of the file with the max and min values of the labels, for optional normalization.
 If nothing is put, default values are taken.
 First line : maxima; second line : minima.
 - ```--separate_loss``` : to add if you want to separate the computing of the loss between continous data and binary data.
-For the moment, only works with [continous, continuous, binary]
+For the moment, only works with [continous, continuous, binary].